DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/day-view.md

-cellComponent | ComponentType&lt;[DayView.DayScaleCellProps](#dayviewdayscalecellprops)&gt; | A component that renders a day scale cell. rowComponent | ComponentType&lt;[DayView.RowProps](#dayviewrowprops)&gt; | A component that renders a day scale row. groupingPanelComponent? | ComponentType&lt;[GroupingPanel.HorizontalLayoutProps](./grouping-panel.md/#groupingpanelhorizontallayoutprops)&gt; | A component that renders the grouping panel. isGroupingPanelAfterDates? | boolean | Specifies whether to show the the grouping panel after the day scale. formatDate | [FormatterFn](scheduler.md#formatterfn) | A function that formats dates according to the set locale.
+cellComponent | ComponentType&lt;[DayView.DayScaleCellProps](#dayviewdayscalecellprops)&gt; | A component that renders a day scale cell. rowComponent | ComponentType&lt;[DayView.RowProps](#dayviewrowprops)&gt; | A component that renders a day scale row. groupingPanelComponent? | ComponentType&lt;[GroupingPanel.HorizontalLayoutProps](./grouping-panel.md/#groupingpanelhorizontallayoutprops)&gt; | A component that renders the grouping panel. groupedByDate? | boolean | Indicates whether grouping by date is enabled. formatDate | [FormatterFn](scheduler.md#formatterfn) | A function that formats dates according to the set locale.

 ### DayView.DayScaleCellProps